Skip to main content

 Where genetics appears

-After import, your genetic context surfaces in four places across the app.
-Dashboard — a collapsible Genetics section shows your APOE haplotype and top findings grouped by category, sorted by severity.
-Initially shows up to 8 findings with a Show all button.
-Each finding links to its primary study on PubMed and a further-reading page on SNPedia.
+After import, your genetic context surfaces across the app.
+Genome lens — the dedicated genetics workspace shows your APOE haplotype, mtDNA data, import details, and top SNP findings grouped by category and severity.
+Dashboard — the Genetic Modifiers widget summarizes actionable SNP context alongside labs and goals.
+Add or remove it like any other dashboard widget.
 Biomarker detail modal — when you open any biomarker’s detail view, relevant SNPs appear inline with the gene, your genotype, and what it means for that specific marker.
 SNPs are sorted by severity.
 AI chat — the AI automatically receives your genetic context when interpreting lab results.
 Only SNPs relevant to the markers being discussed are included, unless you ask about genetics directly — then your full profile is sent.
 Context cards — SNPs route to the relevant context cards (diet, supplements, sleep, and so on) so the AI can factor them into lifestyle recommendations.

 mtDNA haplogroup import